 For more on the differences between herbs and spices read, Herbs vs Spices | A Debate.

 Learn more about the Mediterranean Diet Guidelines so you can learn how to eat this healthy diet.

 Mediterranean Spices and Herbs

-Learn more about these spice and how they are used below.
+Learn more about these spices and how they are used below.

-Bay Leaf is native to the Mediterranean area and is a rich source of Vitamin A, C, Iron, Potassium, Calcium, and Magnesium.
+Native to the Mediterranean area, Bay Leaf is a rich source of Vitamin A, C, Iron, Potassium, Calcium, and Magnesium.